tarwn/lessthandot-hugo/blogs/content/posts/2015-08-26-5-questions-with-chris-yates.md

   - Uncategorized

 ---
 It's time for me to interview another outstanding member of the SQL Server community, Chris Yates (<a href="http://t.co/lGx0ZW4YLP" target="_blank">blog </a>| <a href="https://twitter.com/YatesSQL" target="_blank">twitter </a>| <a href="https://www.linkedin.com/in/sqlyates" target="_blank">linkedin</a>).
-I want to say Chris and I “met” on Twitter first, but we have met in person, and he's as awesome as they come.
+I want to say Chris and I "met" on Twitter first, but we have met in person, and he's as awesome as they come.
 He's always cheering someone on to reach a goal, he's always positive, and he has a wicked sense of humor.
 He didn't know what a <a href="http://www.culvers.com/menu-and-nutrition/butterburgers/" target="_blank">Culver's Butter Burger</a> was, but I've corrected that injustice!

 I sent Chris a few questions to find out more about who he is, what he does, and how he's involved with the SQL Server community.
 Here we go!